Sleep Deprivation

 2. You become less quick-witted

 With little to no sleep, you will notice a change in your memory and concentration on your daily tasks.
-Researchers in a recent study discovered that sleep deprivation slowed neural cells' capacity to take in visual information and convert that visual information into conscious thought.
-According to research, both insufficient sleep and alcohol slow down reaction times.
+Researchers in a recent study discovered effects of sleep deprivation on neural functioning.
+According to the study, sleep deprivation slowed neural cells' capacity to take in visual information and convert that visual information into conscious thought.

 Sleep deprivation can negatively affect those who don't get enough rest.
 One typical symptom is trouble recalling events.
 In addition, sleep deprivation worsens how memories are consolidated because the brain does not have enough time to form new neural pathways for the information you have just learned.